 Most people think of spiders when they think of arachnids.
 The one trait arachnids have in common with insects is that they are both pests!
 However, both groups can benefit the environment.
 In addition to spiders, arachnids include scorpions, mites, and ticks.
 Ticks are bloodsucking pests that attach themselves to warm-blooded vertebrates to feed, which causes the vertebrate harm.

 Unlike insects, arachnids’ bodies only have two main sections: the cephalothorax and the abdomen.
-Arachnids have eight legs simple eyes rather than compound eyes.
+These bugs have eight legs simple eyes rather than compound eyes.
 They also don’t have antennae or wings.
 Like insects, however, they do have outer skeletons, and they lay eggs.
 They also have fangs and a spinneret, which spiders use to make webs.
 Speaking of spiders, most use the silk of their webs to catch pray.
 They use their fangs to inject venom and paralyze the prey before eating it.
 A young spider is called a spiderling.

 Ticks and mites are not helpful to the environment, but spiders are.
 They don’t generally cause harm to humans or other animals.
 While some are poisonous and can hurt humans if a spider bites them, most spiders are actually harmless and can help the environment in several ways.
 Among other things, they control the insect population, protect homes and other places from pests, and provide food for birds, reptiles, and other small mammals.